U.K. Modern Slavery Act Statement

 5. Conflict Minerals Policy

-Conflict mineral supply chains in the Democratic Republic of the Congo and its adjoining countries (DRC + 9) have been reported to use forced and child labor.
-Therefore, L Brands prohibits its suppliers from using conflict minerals which may directly or indirectly finance or benefit armed groups in the DRC+9 in accordance with the Dodd-Frank Conflict Minerals Provisions.
+L Brands prohibits its suppliers from using conflict minerals which may directly or indirectly finance or benefit armed groups in the Democratic Republic of the Congo and its adjoining countries in accordance with the Dodd-Frank Conflict Minerals Provisions.
 Form SD and Conflict Minerals Reports previously filed by L Brands can be viewed as part of our SEC filings.

 6. Independent Production Services (IPS*) Compliance Guidebook